Timure

-Timure is a small town and headquarter of ward no. 2 of Gosaikund rural municipality.
-It is about 19 km north from Syaphru (headquarter of Gosaikunda rural municipality).
+Timure (टिमुरे) is a small town and headquarters of ward no. 2 of Gosaikunda Rural Municipality.
+It is about 19 km north from Syaphru (headquarters of Gosaikunda rural municipality).

-Previously Timure was a village development committee in Rasuwa District in the Bagmati Zone of northern Nepal.
+Timure was previously a village development committee in Rasuwa District in the Bagmati Zone of northern Nepal.
 At the time of the 1991 Nepal census it had a population of 562 people living in 141 individual households.
-Reconstructions of local level units in Nepal on 10 March 2017 made it a part of new Gosaikunda rural municipality.
+Reconstructions of local level units in Nepal on 10 March 2017 made it a part of new Gosaikunda Rural Municipality.

 In December 2014, a port of entry between China and Nepal was opened near Rasuwa Fort a few kilometers north of the village.
+The town was heavily damaged by the 2026 Nepal–Tibet floods.
+Over 250 buildings were destroyed, with only six homes in the town left standing.